 Enforcement of a foreign judgement in The Netherlands

 The Netherlands is a trade nation.
 Many Dutch companies do business all over the world.
 It is therefore not uncommon that Dutch based companies get involved in an international lawsuit or in international arbitration.
 If such international litigation results in a judgment, ordering the Dutch based business to pay its dues, the questions rises: how to enforce this foreign judgment in The Netherlands?
-Dutch lawyer Hidde Reitsma, owner at law firm AMS attorneys, explains.
+Dutch lawyer Hidde Reitsma, owner at law firm AMS attorneys and specialised in the enforcement of a foreign judgement, explains.

 Foreign judgments cannot be enforced directly

 In The Netherlands, judgments and payment orders of a foreign court or of any court of arbitration cannot be enforced directly.
 The Dutch Law on Civil Proceedings (art.
 985 and further) requires that such decision shall not be enforced other than with permission (leave, which used to be called the “Exequatur”) of the competent Dutch court.
 Under European Law, however, some titles are deemed to be directly enforceable (the so-called European Enforcement Order, granted in accordance with EU Council Regulation (805/2004).

 Easy for Dutch lawyers to have foreign EU-judgment enforced